BOLL7708/license-prototype/CLA.md

 [LGPL]: https://www.gnu.org/licenses/lgpl-3.0.en.html

 ## Signed Contributors
-To sign, add your GitHub username as a new list entry at the bottom of this document.
-Do not modify other entries.
+Add your GitHub username as a new entry at the end of the list.
+Do not alter other entries, and leave one blank line below yours.

 - BOLL7708